SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_ssi_master/readme.md

 - Synchronous data transmission is one in which the data is transmitted by synchronizing the transmission at the receiving and sending ends using a common clock signal.
 - SSI is a synchronous four-wire interface consisting of two data pins(MOSI, MISO), a device select pin (CSN) and a gated clock pin(SCLK).
 - With the two data pins, it allows for full-duplex operation with other SSI compatible devices.
-- It supports full duplex Single-bit SPI master mode.
+- It supports full duplex Single-bit SPI Primary mode.
 - It supports 6 modes:
   - Mode 0: Clock Polarity is zero and Clock Phase is zero.
   - Mode 1: Clock Polarity is zero, Clock Phase is one.